Attendance Allowance

 How is an Attendance Allowance Claimed?

 For an application pack, ring the free Benefits Enquiry Line (BEL) on 0800 882200 or textphone 0800 243355.
-Alternatively a pack can be collected from your local Jobcentre Plus or social security office, or visit the website: www.direct.gov.uk/disability.
+Alternatively a pack can be collected from your local Jobcentre Plus or social security office, or visit the website.
 The pack explains how the claim will be assessed.
 If you have a problem filling in the form, ask your local Citizen Advice Bureau for help.